ricardoalcocer/php_graphql/README.md

 Setting up your basic PHP project with Eloquen ORM and properly connected to your MySQL database.
 This branch alone could be your starting point for any PHP-MySql application.

+Grab the SQL Script to create a new database and tables from [here](https://github.com/ricardoalcocer/php_graphql/blob/master/sql/graphqldemo_2021-07-18.sql).

 ### [Branch Step 2](https://github.com/ricardoalcocer/php_graphql/tree/step2)